Model-free Optimization and Experimental Validation of RIS-assisted Wireless Communications under Rich Multipath Fading: Conclusion

 \section{Conclusion}

-This work proposes a CE optimization algorithm for RIS-aided communication system.
-It only adopts received SNR as performance feedback and does not require channel estimation.
-The proposed algorithm is model-free and applicable to scenarios of arbitrary channel models.
-According to both simulation and experiment results, the proposed CE algorithm has approximately the same time complexity as the SA and the MH benchmarks while achieving increased SNR.
-Additionally, the CE algorithm also achieves better channel hardening performance in the experiments than the simulations.
-Moreover, the proposed CE algorithm is not only capable of handling binary phase shifts but also easy to extend to more levels of discrete phases for RIS optimizations in wireless networks.
+This work proposes a CE optimization algorithm for the RIS-aided communication system.
+It only adopts received SNR as performance feedback and does not require CSI.
+Besides, it is model-free and applicable to scenarios of arbitrary channel models.
+Proved by simulations and experiments, the proposed CE-based RIS optimization algorithm outperforms the benchmarks with better end-user SNRs, while maintaining similar time complexity.
+Additionally, the proposed CE algorithm achieves stronger channel hardening effects than the benchmarks, which is promising for channel stability.
+Moreover, the proposed CE algorithm can be easily extended to multi-phase RIS optimizations for broad applications.
+It can be implemented in the multiuser scenario and will be studied in the future work.